abdelhamiderrahmouni/vendorkill/README.md

 a composer package to install globally and remove composer vendor folders in you old project to save storage.

-## Installation
+## Installation && Update

-You can install the package globally via composer:
+You can install the package globally via composer (and update it) by running the following command:

 ```bash
 composer global require abdelhamiderrahmouni/vendorkill